Abhishek-DS-ML-Gupta/3d-portfolio/README.md

 ## Getting Started:

 1. Clone the repository: `git clone https://github.com/ikramdeveloper/threejs-portfolio.git`
-2. Navigate to the project directory: `cd threejs-portfolio.git`
+2. Navigate to the project directory: `cd 3d-portfolio.git`
 3. Install dependencies: `npm install`
 4. Set up the required environment variables.
 Create a .env file in the root directory and add the necessary variables.
 You can use the .env.example file as a template.
 5. Run the project: `npm run dev`